 The possibility of Apple and Sun merging arose again in December 1995, prompted by fear of a post-Windows 95 Microsoft.
 With Microsoft still years away from hitting its zenith, both Sun and Apple had good reason to be afraid for their futures.

 Even without Microsoft, Apple was doing plenty to hurt itself.
 The company put out digital cameras and games consoles instead of focusing on core products.
 Cupertino also made a disastrous clone Mac deal that cost the company money and watered down its brand.

-McNealy met with Apple’s board at New York’s St. Regis Hotel to begin working out details of a stock swap that would, as with the previous deal, put McNealy in charge.
+McNealy met with Apple’s board at New York’s St. Regis Hotel to begin working out details of a stock swap that would, as with the previous deal, put the Sun CEO in charge.
 Ultimately, negotiations fell apart as Apple announced massive losses of $69 million.